 FOR EXAMPLE...
 Design of a trail can influence the amount of use it receives.
-A trail that is a straight line is not good because it leads the user out and back along the same route.
-Make trails that loop and intersect to let users extend or shorten their trail experience.
-Incorporate learning stations along the way to add educational value.
+Atrail that is a straight line is not good because it lead the user out and back along the same route.
+Make trails that loop.
+Also, give users an opportunity to select how far they walk.
+Multiple loop trail that intersect let users extend or shorten their trail experience.
+Educational stations along the trail add value to the trail experience.